awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 ## Limitations and Recommendations<a name="SQLServer.Procedural.Importing.Native.Limitations"></a>

 The following are some limitations to using native backup and restore:
-+ You can't back up to, or restore from, an Amazon S3 bucket in a different AWS Region than your Amazon RDS DB instance\.
++ You can't back up to, or restore from, an Amazon S3 bucket in a different AWS Region from your Amazon RDS DB instance\.
 + We strongly recommend that you don't restore backups from one time zone to a different time zone\.
 If you restore backups from one time zone to a different time zone, you must audit your queries and applications for the effects of the time zone change\.
-+ Native backups of databases larger than 1 TB are not supported\.
++ Native backups of databases larger than 1 TB aren't supported\.
 + You can't restore from more than 10 backup files at the same time\.
 + You can run up to two backup or restore tasks at the same time\.
++ Native log backup isn’t supported\.
 + RDS supports native restores of databases up to 16 TB\.
 Native restores of databases on SQL Server Express are limited by the MSSQL edition to 10 GB or less\.
 + You can't do a native backup during the maintenance window, or any time Amazon RDS is in the process of taking a snapshot of the database\.
 + On Multi\-AZ DB instances, you can only natively restore databases that are backed up in the full recovery model\.
 + Restoring from differential backups on Multi\-AZ instances isn't supported\.
 + Calling the RDS procedures for native backup and restore within a transaction isn't supported\.
++ Use a symmetric AWS KMS customer master key \(CMK\) to encrypt your backups\.
+Amazon RDS doesn't support asymmetric CMKs\.
+For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.
 + Native backup files are encrypted with the specified AWS KMS key using the "Encryption\-Only" crypto mode\.
 When you are restoring encrypted backup files, be aware that they were encrypted with the "Encryption\-Only" crypto mode\.
 + You can't restore a database that contains a FILESTREAM file group\.